nandini0126/PawPlacements-Group-Project-1-icp-7/README.md

 Our Pet Adoption Website offers the following features:

-- **Search:** Easily search for pets based on type, breed, age, and more.
+- **Search :** Easily search for pets based on type, breed, age, and more.
-- **Browse:** Explore a variety of available pets for adoption with detailed profiles.
+- **Browse :** Explore a variety of available pets for adoption with detailed profiles.
-- **Learn:** Get to know each pet's personality, behavior, and special needs.
+- **Learn :** Get to know each pet's personality, behavior, and special needs.
-- **Contact:** Reach out to shelters or owners directly for adoption inquiries.
+- **Contact :** Reach out to shelters or owners directly for adoption inquiries.
-- **User Registration:** Register as a user to favorite pets, receive updates, and manage adoption applications.
+- **User Registration :** Register as a user to favorite pets, receive updates, and manage adoption applications.

 ## Technologies Used

-The Pet Adoption Website is built using the following technologies:
+  **The Pet Adoption Website is built using the following technologies :**

 - ```HTML```
 - ```CSS```